 Accrual of statutory annual leave and sickness

-There have been a number of high-profiles decisions on the relationship between holiday rights and sickness in recent years.
-Read key points from legal cases below.
+There have been a number of high-profiles decisions on the relationship between annual leave rights and sickness in previous years which has clarified legislation and shaped working practices.
+In addition the Working Time Regulations were updated in 2024.
+Read key points below.

 HMRC v Stringer